-- Do a blanket camp in your terrace or backyard, lit up a flashlight and see the stars.
+- Do a blanket camp in your terrace or backyard, light up a flashlight and see the stars.
 What else can you see?
 What sounds can you hear?

-- Go for stargazing.
+- Go stargazing.
 Spot the brightest star and learn about them.

 Fun fact: space is completely silent.
 There are 200-400 billion stars in our galaxy alone and 1.3 million Earths could fit inside the Sun.